Higher dimensional essential minima and equidistribution of cycles: Introduction

 The paper is organized as follows.
 In Section~1, we recall some preliminary material on arithmetic geometry and height theory.
 In Section~2, we introduce the notion of higher essential minima and deduce their basic properties.
 Section~3 is devoted to the proof of a key inequality (Theorem~\ref{thm:key-lemma}) for the equidistribution theorem, and from which we deduce our analogue of Zhang's inequality (Corollary~\ref{cor:Zhangs-ineq}).
 In Section~4, we prove the equidistribution theorem in its general form (Theorem~\ref{equidistribution theorem}).
 Finally, in Section~5, we first compare our result with the ones already present in literature and then explore its applications for heights arising from dynamical systems.

-\textbf{Acknowledgements.} The authors would like to thank Walter Gubler for many valuable and fruitful discussions, as well as the Universities of Barcelona, Bordeaux, Caen and Regensburg for their hospitality while this research was carried on.
+\textbf{Acknowledgements.} The authors would like to thank Walter Gubler and Mart\'{\i}n Sombra for many precious and fruitful discussions, as well as the anonymous referee for valuable remarks and suggestions.
+They are also grateful to the Universities of Barcelona, Bordeaux, Caen and Regensburg for their hospitality while this research was carried on.

 By a \emph{variety} over a field $K$ we mean a reduced and irreducible separated scheme of finite type over~$\Spec K$.
 If $X$ is a variety over $K$, $L$ is a line bundle on $X$ and $K'$ a field extension of~$K$, we write $X_{K'}$ and $L_{K'}$ for the base change of $X$ and $L$ to $K'$.
 If $X$ is a variety over a field, a \emph{subvariety} $Y$ of $X$ is a closed integral subscheme of~$X$.
 We simply write~$Y\subseteq X$.
 A \emph{$d$-cycle} or a \emph{cycle of pure dimension $d$} in $X$ is a formal finite sum of $d$-dimensional subvarieties of $X$.